raoul2000/yii2-workflow/guide/about-workflows.md

 Hey wait ! what's that ? we set the `status` attribute to 'draft', saved the post and now the value of our `status` attribute is *PostWorkflow/draft*.
 All right, don't panic, this is just the way the *SimpleWorkflowBehavior* normalized the status id, from its short form (*draft*) to its absolute form (*PostWorkflow/draft*).
 We will describe this later in a chapter dedicated to the *WorkflowSource* component.
-For the moment just remember that these 2 forms of writting a status are equivalent.
+For the moment just remember that these 2 forms of writing a status are equivalent.

 ### sendToStatus